ventus-ag/docs/_docs/Kubernetes/Source IP for Services with Type LoadBalancer.md

 user-agent=curl/7.58.0
 x-forwarded-for=188.40.161.103
 ```
-{% include alert.html type="info" title="Goal of this tutorial" content="With a proxy that terminates the client connection and opens a new connection to your nodes/endpoints.
+{% include alert.html type="info" title="Note" content="With a proxy that terminates the client connection and opens a new connection to your nodes/endpoints.
 In such cases the source IP will always be that of the cloud LB, not that of the client." %}

-In our case it's an IP from line `x-forwarded-for=188.40.161.103`
+In our case it's an IP from line: `x-forwarded-for=188.40.161.103`